Sweden-Mayhem/site/content/minecraft/gameplay.md

 While you can manage your land with a [**Golden Shovel**](https://minecraft.wiki/w/Golden_Shovel), increasing the size of your claim requires more claim blocks.
 These are not handed out freely.

-Trade with the **Abyss Trader** to obtain a **Whisper Leaf**.
+Trade with the **Abyss Trader** to obtain a **Whisperleaf**.
-With it in your possession, the elusive **Claimwright** will acknowledge you when he next appears.
+With it in your possession, the elusive **Claimwright** may finally take notice when he next appears.
+He speaks only to those he deems worthy, and your **Whisperleaf** might just be proof enough.

-He speaks to few, but if he does, he will grant you additional blocks to expand your land.
+Should he judge you fit, he will grant you additional claim blocks to expand your land.

 You can use your new blocks to stretch your current home, or to stake out new ground elsewhere.
 Perhaps for a second base, or a more visible shop?